-- Pharmacy Claims data for all classifications of medications. - Encounter Data or paid Claims with a relevant CMS-accepted diagnosis or procedure code.

-- Member Services welcome calls made by staff to new Member households and incoming Member calls have the potential to identify eligible program participants.
-Eligible Members are referred to the program registry. - Member Assessment calls made by staff for the initial Health Risk Assessments (HRA) for newly enrolled Members. - External referrals from Provider(s), caregivers or community-based organizations. - Internal Molina referrals from Nurse Advice Line, Medication Management or Utilization Management. - Member self-referral due to general plan promotion of program through Member newsletter or other Member communications.
+- Pharmacy Claims data for all classifications of medications. - Encounter Data or paid Claims with a relevant CMS-accepted diagnosis or procedure code. - Member Services welcome calls made by staff to new Member households and incoming Member calls have the potential to identify eligible program participants.
+Eligible Members are referred to the program registry. - Member Assessment calls made by staff for the initial Health Risk Assessments (HRA) for newly enrolled Members. - External referrals from Provider(s), caregivers or community-based organizations. - Internal Molina referrals from the 24-hour Nurse Advice Line, medication management or utilization management. - Member self-referral due to general plan promotion of programs through Member newsletter or other Member communications.

-Provider Participation
+Provider participation